Tomas Scheckter: IndyCar Series

 For 2011, Scheckter joined KV-SH Racing and drive the No. 07 Team Redline Extreme car in the Indianapolis 500.
 At Loudon, Scheckter would replace the injured Justin Wilson, driving the No. 22 car for Dreyer & Reinbold Racing.
 Schekter would also drive the No. 07 car in Baltimore.
 For the season's final race in Las Vegas, Scheckter drove the No. 57 car for Sarah Fisher Racing with Angie's List as the primary sponsor, but the race was red flagged due to a multicar pile up early in the race in which Dan Wheldon was killed.

 Personal life

-He is the son of Formula One World Champion Jody Scheckter and the nephew of racer Ian Scheckter.
+Scheckter is the son of Formula One World Champion Jody Scheckter and the nephew of racer Ian Scheckter.
 He also has an older brother named Toby, and a younger brother Hugo, who often updates Tomas's fans through his Twitter page.

 In April 2020, Scheckter announced that he had suffered multiple strokes and required a heart operation at the Mayo Clinic.
 Scheckter currently resides in the United Kingdom.